sandialabs/OWENS.jl/docs/src/setup.md

     PubkeyAcceptedAlgorithms +ssh-ed25519

 # Install Optional OpenFAST Dependices
+Note that this is optional as it is automatically done by julia in the OWENSOpenFASTWrappers.jl deps/build.jl.
+For Windows, please follow the OpenFAST Windows instructions on the openfast site for the branch referenced here.

     mkdir coderepos
     cd coderepos
     # Install openfast coupled libraries !NOTE!: if you change the location of the compiled libraries, you may need to update the rpath variable, or recompile.